understanding-the-connected-home/book/who_controls_the_home.md

-# Residential Rights Management: Who controls your home?
+# Who controls your home?

 _As homes become more connected and software-based, the thorny issues of access and rights control become salient: Who controls your home's infrastructure?_